nichoth/resume/resume.md

 Front-end developer
 Aug 2015 &ndash; Oct 2015

-I created and maintained a wide variety of mostly front-end projects, like unique single page apps, command line tools in node.js, and refactored/maintained existing css and markup.
+This was a contract job where I created and worked on a wide variety of mostly front-end projects -- unique single page apps, command line tools in node.js, and cms driven websites.

 -------------------